 RTE or the Release Train Engineers are the servant leaders and coaches in the Agile Release Train framework.
-They are responsible for guiding the teams and delivering value in the products by facilitating ART practices and procedures.
+They are responsible for guiding the teams and delivering value to the products by facilitating ART practices and procedures.
 The Release Train Engineers communicate with the stakeholders, manage the risks, and assist in the management.
 They also ensure continuous improvement and development.

 In the Scaled Agile Framework, SAFe Release Train Engineer (RTE) plays a key role.
 Many people ask, ‘what is the role of the release train engineer’.
 They're in charge of making sure the Agile Release Train (a collection of agile teams) works well together and follows the SAFe® processes.